RyanJCummings/schoolProjects/README.md

 ## Hardware

 This is designed to work with tank steering using Pusle Width Modulation to conrol speed/torque.
+For this project, an HC-05 Bluetooth Transceiver was used, however an HC-06 Bluetooth Receiver should also work without modification.
 A very rough diagram follows.

 ![Diagram](diagram.png)